masikol/barapost/README.md

     -e (--email) --- your email.
 Please, specify your email when you run "prober.py", so that the NCBI can contact you if there is a problem.
 See EXAMPLE #2 below.

+    -x (--max-seq-len) --- maximum length of a sequence that will be sent to NCBI BLAST.
+        It means that prober can prune your sequences before sending in order to spare NCBI servers.
+        This feature is disabled by default;
 ```

 - More clearly, functionality of `-g` option is totally equal to "Organism" text boxes on this BLASTn page: